SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/07-Homework.md

 Write a JavaScript program, which:

-Prints `Hello JavaScript` on the console.
+Prints 'Hello JavaScript' on the console.

 [/task-description]
 [code-io /]